ctfdavis/use-next-query-params/README.md

 //     value: AllowedType<T, N, O>;
 //     onChange: (value: AllowedType<T, N, O>) => void;
 //     /**
-//      * Deserialize a value from a parsed url query into the type of the query param.
+//      * Deserialize a value from a parsed URL query into the type of the query param.
 //      * @note If you are using a custom `serialize` function, you should also provide a custom `deserialize` function.
 They must be inverses of each other.
 //      */
 //     deserialize?: (value: string | string[]) => AllowedType<T, N, O>;
 //     /**
-//      * Serialize a value from the query param into a parsed url query (i.e., string or array of strings).
+//      * Serialize a value from the query param into a parsed URL query (i.e., string or array of strings).
 //      * @note If you are using a custom `deserialize` function, you should also provide a custom `serialize` function.
 They must be inverses of each other.
 //      */
 //     serialize?: (value: AllowedType<T, N, O>) => string | string[];